Compare & Book Online with Chamonix.net

 The Tour of Mont Blanc Map

-The Tour du Mont Blanc is a 170 km trek that encompasses the whole of the Mont Blanc Massif; with nearly 10 000m of cumulative descent and ascent it is usually completed in a number of days.
+The Tour du Mont Blanc (TMB) is a 170 km trek that encompasses the whole of the Mont Blanc Massif; with nearly 10 000m of cumulative descent and ascent it is usually completed in a number of days.

 Alternatively, the TMB can be done completely self-sufficiently: you carry all your own food and camping gear.
 This gives you a better sense of freedom and the ability to go where you please whenever you want.